-- Neurologic exam: Your caregiver will check how your pupils react to light.
+- Neurologic exam: Your healthcare provider will check how your pupils react to light.
 He may also check your memory, hand grasp, and balance.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 This will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 If you feel weak or dizzy, sit or lie down right away if you feel weak or dizzy.

 - Physical therapy: A physical therapist may teach you exercises to help improve movement and strength, and to decrease pain.